 Section 13.3.
-For purposes of this Article XIII, "Icahn Group", "Icahn Affiliates", "Icahn Designees" and "Net Long Position" shall have the meanings set forth in that certain Director Appointment and Nomination Agreement, dated as of March 1, 2019, among the Corporation, Mr. Carl Icahn and the other parties thereto, which was filed with the SEC on March 1, 2019, as amended by that certain First Amendment to Director Appointment and Nomination Agreement, dated as of March 28, 2019, among the Corporation, Mr. Carl Icahn and the other parties thereto, which was filed with the SEC on March 29, 2019."
+For purposes of this Article XIII, "Icahn Group", "Icahn Affiliates", "Icahn Designees" and "Net Long Position" shall have the meanings set forth in that certain Director Appointment and Nomination Agreement, dated as of March 1, 2019, among the Corporation, Mr. Carl Icahn and the other parties thereto, which was filed with the SEC on March 1, 2019, as amended by that certain First Amendment to Director Appointment and Nomination Agreement, dated as of March 1, and the other parties thereto, which was filed with the SEC on March 1, 2019, as amended by that certain First Amendment to Director Appointment and Nomination Agreement, dated as of March 28, 2019, among the Corporation, Mr. Carl Icahn and the other parties thereto, which was filed with the SEC on March 29, 2019."

-- V. All other provisions of the Second Amended and Restated Certificate shall remain in full force and effect. - VI.
+V. All other provisions of the Second Amended and Restated Certificate shall remain in full force and effect.

+VI.
 This Certificate of Amendment shall become effective on [•], 2019, at [•], Eastern Time.

-IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to the Second Amended and Restated Certificate to be signed by its duly authorized officer on this [●] day of [●], 2019.
+IN WITNESS WHEREOF, the Corporation has caused this Certificate of Amendment to the Second Amended and Restated Certificate to be signed by its duly authorized officer on this [•] day of [•], 2019.